What is Craniosacral Therapy?

 What to Expect

 You can expect remain fully clothed unless we are integrating massage with your Craniosacral session.
-You will be (face-up) on a treatment table while the practitioner uses gentle contact along the feet, legs, hips, spine, and head.
-Other positions such as side-lying and prone (face-down) are possible if needed for your comfort.
+You will be face-up on a treatment table while the practitioner uses gentle contact along the feet, legs, hips, spine, and head.
+Other positions such as side-lying and face-down are possible if needed for your comfort.